sourcegraph/about/handbook/engineering/batch-changes/direction.md

 - create defensibility by allowing users to share their code in a registry

 This last step is on the critical path for achieving our 10 year vision, but might not be necessary to achieve our 3 year vision.

+# Where we are now

+Batch Changes has just proved market fit and is adopted by a dozen customers.
+We see early adoption across a diverse set of companies, from public technology companies to startups with a few dozens engineers ([Batch Changes dashboard](https://sourcegraph.looker.com/dashboards-next/174)).

+Over the first year, we have discovered a repeatable playbook: a platform engineering team, sometimes supported by a developer experience team, adopts Batch Changes to make large scale code changes.
+Most of the use cases are relatively simple code changes, such as updating configuration files across many repositories.
+Some are more complex, such as changing API call sites to ship a breaking change in an internal library.
+The common denominator is those changes would take a very long time to create and track to completion using a manual approach.
+Adopting Batch Changes allows the platform team to automate manual work and save time, as well as transition from a model in which they are asking their customer teams to do some work, to a more proactive where they can propose a change themselves and leave customer teams to review and merge.

+We have four main learnings from the first year of Batch Changes:

+- The key success metric for customers is the number of changesets opened by Batch Changes that eventually get merged.
+To be succesfull, we need to increase adoption, and the merge rate of changesets.
+- We have discovered that importing, tracking and managing existing changesets that were not created by Batch Changes, is perceived as very useful by customers.
+However, importing changesets today is clumsy, so this workflow is not very frequently used.
+We need to improve it and validate the value of this use case.
+If successfull, it could create a low-friction, low-effort entrypoint into Batch Changes for new users and increase usage frequency and stickiness.
+- Batch changes works great for teams with 1,000s repositories, but gets clumsy to use for companies with 10,000s repositories.
+- The job to be done (JTBD) for our customers is changing code at a large scale.
+To do so, they need to automate a code change, apply it, then track it to completion.
+Batch Changes today is adressing applying and tracking changes, but the first many customers ask is "how do I write code that makes change x".
+To solve for our customers JTBD, we will need to provide an answer to that question.

 # What's next and why